 Although the seminar is over, it’s not the end of the exchange!
 All street educators who took part in the seminar want to continue exchanging experiences to keep learning from each other.
 That is why we will set up some online meetings in the near future to keep the conversations going.

 Are you also working with children and youth on the move and are you interested in joining us in these online exchange moments?
-Then let us know by sending an e-mail to [email protected].
+Then let us know by sending an e-mail to info@street-smart.be.

 You can check out our Ukrainian educational materials here: https://www.street-smart.be/blog/streetsmart-play/.
 We also created a video with 6 practical tips to take into account when working with children on the move, which is available in English, Dutch, French, Spanish, German, Polish, Slovenian, Czech and Romanian.